 In 2011, Michelle Latimer's animated short film Choke premiered at the Sundance Film Festival and received the Special Jury Honourable Mention in Intl Short Filmmaking before going on to screen internationally.
 Choke was nominated for a 2012 Genie Award and was named by the Toronto Film Festival among Canada's Top Ten films of 2011 and was acquired by the Canadian Museum of Civilization's permanent collection.

-In 2008, Michelle opened her production company Streel Films which produced the award-winning documentary, Jackpot.
+In 2008, Michelle opened her production company Streel Films with the award-winning documentary, Jackpot.
 The film premiered at the Hot Docs Film Festival and received two Golden Sheaf Awards for Best POV documentary and Outstanding Emerging Filmmakers.
 Jackpot was also nominated for the 2011 Donald Britton Gemini Award for Best Social Political Documentary.

 As an actor Michelle specializes in contemporary movement and has performed in groundbreaking new works with companies such as: Crow's Theatre, Theatre Smith-Gilmour & Modern Times.
 In 2011 she starred in Theatrefront's theatrical repertory production The Mill that went on to win 4 Dora Awards, including one for Best Independent Production.
 As an actor Michelle has starred on three cable television series: Paradise Falls, and Moose TV, and on Season 2 of APTN's award-winning drama Blackstone.
 Most recently, Michelle was an industry panelist/judge for three seasons of CBC's Short Film Faceoff, a nationally televised series celebrating innovations in short filmmaking.